getnikola/plugins/v6/orgmode/README.md

 and make sure that `custom.css` is included in your site by your theme.
-The various available style options for `<PYGMENTS_STYLE>` can be found using the command `pygments -L style`.
+The various available style options for `<PYGMENTS_STYLE>` can be found using the command `pygmentize -L style`.

 ## Customization